Yasasvani/Data-Science-Assignments/Assignment_20/README.md

 ## Conclusion

-This project provides a comparative analysis of ARIMA and Exponential Smoothing for exchange rate forecasting.
+This assignment provides a comparative analysis of ARIMA and Exponential Smoothing for exchange rate forecasting.
 The findings can be used to guide the selection of an appropriate model for specific forecasting scenarios.

 ## Disclaimer